-Since we couldn’t get a reservation, Mozza’s a long standing West Hollywood favorite, we decided to just show up and try our luck.
-We scored seats at the bar since the bar is first come first serve seating.
-Just like at Tar & Roses the bartender not only knew the wine list backwards and forwards but he knew the menu and offered great suggestions, i.e. adding an egg on top complemented my goat cheese & leek pizza very well.
+Since we couldn’t get a reservation, Mozza’s a long-standing West Hollywood favorite, we decided to just show up and try our luck.
+We scored seats at the bar since the bar is first to come first serve to seat.
+Just like at Tar & Roses the bartender not only knew the wine list backward and forwards but he knew the menu and offered great suggestions, i.e. adding an egg on top complemented my goat cheese & leek pizza very well.

-Prior to our wonderful pizzas we spilt the meatballs al forno and the grilled bread (it seems like we just couldn’t get enough carbs in that night).
+Prior to our wonderful pizzas, we spilled the meatballs al Forno and the grilled bread (it seems like we just couldn’t get enough carbs in that night).
 Grilled bread doesn’t sound very exciting but this was superb bread grilled over an open flame, then doused in flavorful olive oil with a liberal dusting of sea salt.

 If I had a grill I would have totally made the grilled bread for this post but I’m pretty sure New York’s fire code restricts grilling on fire escapes.
 With no grill access and a minor pizza making phoebe, I decided to go with the meatballs even though I’ve never made meatballs before.

 The one time I tried to make pizza it super glued itself to the pan and only came off after much soaking and scrubbing.
 Maybe someday my brother, who isn’t into cooking but makes a very good pizza, can give me a lesson (hint, hint) but until then I’m steering clear.